-- The parent or legal guardian makes all appointment arrangements after consulting with SHS and MSSD personnel regarding logistics. - The student is unable to get to and from the appointment due to a lack of public transportation or physical limitations, such as being in a wheelchair. - In cases in which students are able to transport themselves physically for follow-up appointments but need support in finding the location of the office, MSSD personnel will escort them only to the first follow-up appointment using public transportation to show the student the route.
+- The parent or legal guardian makes all appointment arrangements after consulting with SHS and MSSD personnel regarding logistics.
+Since students must transport themselves to appointments, parents and legal guardians are encouraged to make appointments at locations close to public transportation. - In cases in which students are able to transport themselves physically for follow-up appointments but need support in finding the location of the office, MSSD personnel will escort them only to the first follow-up appointment using public transportation to show the student the route.